Blizzard/s2client-proto/README.md

 To access these additional files, users must agree to the [AI and Machine Learning License](DATA_LICENSE).

-You will be prompted for a password when extracting these files.
+The files are password protected with the password 'iagreetotheeula'.

-**Enter the password "iagreetotheeula" to agree to the license and decrypt the files.**
+**By typing in the password ‘iagreetotheeula’ you agree to be bound by the terms of the [AI and Machine Learning License](DATA_LICENSE)**

 ## Linux Packages